Top stock tips by Sudarshan Sukhani, Mitessh Thakkar

 Sudarshan Sukhani — s2analytics.com

-—Buy Jindal Steel for a target of Rs 433 with stop loss at Rs 412

-—Sell REC for a target of Rs 138 with a stop loss at Rs 148

-—Sell Zee for a target of Rs 190 with a stop loss at Rs 205
+—Buy Balkrishna Industries for a target of Rs 2400 with a stop loss at Rs 2330